 - Diabetic supplies

 Save yourself the hassle of acquiring assistive devices and medical equipment.
-Let Integracare take the worry out of home health care in Toronto.
-Find out more about assistive devices, medical equipment, and related services offered alongside home nursing in Toronto and home nursing in Mississauga.
+Find out more about assistive devices, medical equipment, and related services offered alongside palliative care in Toronto and Mississauga.

-When the time comes to discuss home care services in Toronto or Mississauga with your family, call Integracare or get a free in-home assessment to find out more about how we can help your family facilitate you or your loved one’s desire to age in place while receiving care.
-Our helpful staff can answer your questions about home health care in Toronto and home healthcare services in Mississauga and our available services.
+When the time comes to discuss palliative care services in Toronto or Mississauga with your family, call Integracare or get a free in-home assessment to find out more about how we can help your family facilitate you or your loved one’s care needs.